Kitchener Rangers: The 2010s

 Prior to the 2017–18 season the team acquired defenceman, Memorial Cup champion and Waterloo native, Logan Stanley, from the Windsor Spitfires.
 Over the course of the season they also added players including Kole Sherwood, Givani Smith, Austin McEneny, Logan Brown and Mario.
 In the regular season, the team claimed its first Midwest Division championship (43-21-3-1, 90 points) in ten years.
 They claimed victories in both Round 1 (4-2 vs. Guelph) and Round 2 (4-2 vs. Sarnia) before meeting the CHL's top ranked Sault Ste.
 Marie Greyhounds in the Western Conference Final.

 After a literal last-second goal gave the Greyhounds a 3–2 win in the Soo in Game 1, the 'Hounds went up 2–0 in the series following a 4–2, Game 2 win.
 When the series shifted back to Kitchener, Mario Culina backstopped the team to a 24-save, 3–0 shutout in Game 3, and a seven-goal offensive onslaught - powered by a four-point game by Joseph Garreffa - propelled the Rangers to a 7–4 win and tied the series, 2-2.
 The Rangers fell, 7–3, in Game 5 and played Game 6 back at The Aud two days later.
 The Rangers led, 3–2, late in the third period but the Greyhounds tied the game with a power play goal with just 1:25 to play, sending the game to overtime.
 Kole Sherwood extended the Rangers playoff hopes, and the series, by scoring the game-winning goal at 13:12 to force a deciding Game 7.
 In the clinching game, the teams exchanged goals throughout the night, the Rangers erasing 1-0 and 2-1 leads.
 With the Greyhounds leading 3–2 in the final minutes of regulation, Logan Stanley blasted a shot from the point that beat goaltender Matthew Villalta and tied the game, 3-3, with just 51 seconds remaining and sent the game to overtime.
 After a scoreless first overtime period, the game was finally decided in double OT when a Jack Kopacka shot deflected past Culina to win the series for the Greyhounds, affording them a berth into the Ontario Hockey League Final.

+The 2020s

+In the 2022-23 playoffs the Kitchener Rangers made Ontario Hockey League history, when they became the first eighth-seeded team to sweep a first-seeded team.
+On April 6th, 2023, the Kitchener Rangers beat the Western Conference first-seeded Windsor Spitfires by a score of 5-1, to win the series 4-0 and advance to round 2.

+In the 2024-25 playoffs the Kitchener Rangers made Ontario Hockey League history again, when they become just the 6th team to complete a 3-0 series comeback, known as the reverse sweep.
+On April 22nd, 2025, the third-seeded Kitchener Rangers defeated the second-seeded Windsor Spitfires by a score of 2-1 in overtime, to win the series 4-3 and advance to the Western Conference Finals.